Democrats are losing this race. And they're thrilled about it.

 And there were more bad omens for Republicans in other states that held elections Tuesday night.

-In Eastern Washington, a Democrat nearly surpassed Rep. Cathy McMorris Rodgers, R-Wash. — the fourth-ranking Republican in the House — in the state's top-two primary system, while two other Republicans looked unexpectedly weak.
+In Eastern Washington, a Democrat nearly surpassed Rep. Cathy McMorris Rodgers — the fourth-ranking Republican in the House — in the state's top-two primary system, while two other Republicans looked unexpectedly weak.

-Of course, the political landscape could change dramatically before November, and if the 2016 election taught us anything it's that even strong data can lead to wrong conclusions.
+Of course, the political landscape could change drastically before November, and if the 2016 election taught us anything it's that even strong data can lead to wrong conclusions.

 But right now, experts in both parties don't see that happening.